 Short service dismissal: How to follow fair dismissal procedures

-Short service dismissal is an employer query our HR consultants deal with on a regular basis.
+Short service dismissal is a common employer query that our HR consultants often deal with.

 Article: How an effective redundancy procedure can prevent a claim for unfair dismissal